kmatarese/glide/README.md

 At this point it's worth summarizing the various ways you can attempt parallel processing using Glide:

-- Method 1: Parallelization *within* nodes such as `DataFrameProcessPoolTransformer`
+- Method 1: Parallelization *within* nodes such as `DataFrameProcessPoolTransformer` or a distributed processing extension such as Dask/Celery/Redis Queue
 - Method 2: Completely parallel pipelines via `ParaGliders` (each process executes the entire pipeline)
 - Method 3: Branched parallelism using parallel push nodes such as `ProcessPoolPush` or `ThreadPoolPush`